IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # Scenario Three: Deploy Flightassist with Serverless using OpenWhisk

-## 1. With Cloud Foundry

-**Important**: You must complete [scenario one](#scenario-one-deploy-flightassist-on-cloud-platform-using-cloud-foundry) in order to proceed the following steps.

-Go to the *Runtime* settings for your cloud foundry application and add these extra three environment variables to enable OpenWhisk:

-- `OPENWHISK_AUTH` : Your OpenWhisk Authentication.
-You can run `wsk property get --auth | awk '{print $3}'` to view your authentication
-- `USE_WEATHER_SERVERLESS` : put `true` to enable serverless option.
-- `USE_WEATHER_SERVICE` : put `false` to disable the microservice for weather because it will intervene the serverless option.

-Now save it and your application should restart automatically with serverless operating the weather functions.
-You can check your logs or go to [OpenWhisk Dashboard](https://console.ng.bluemix.net/openwhisk/dashboard) to varify the OpenWhisk action is being utilized to query the weather data for each airport.

-Congratulation, now you can learn about [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.

-## 2. With Kubernetes Clusters

 **Important**: You must complete [scenario two for Kubernetes Clusters](#2-kubernetes-clusters) in order to proceed the following steps.

 First, you want to delete all the services and deployments from the previous scenario.